wihl/Timberwolf/README.md

 Before submitting a pull request for approval, you should run the tests with `mvn test`.

-There are a number of integrated tests that you can also run if you'd like, but they are ignored by default.
+There are a number of integrated tests that you can also run, if you'd like, but they are ignored by default.
 In order to run the integrated tests, you must have a working instance of HBase to test against.
 There is an additional integrated test which also requires a working instance